mzazon/awesome-cloud-projects/azure/intelligent-infrastructure-chatbots-copilot-studio-monitor/intelligent-infrastructure-chatbots-copilot-studio-monitor.md

 ## Problem

 IT teams spend countless hours manually querying infrastructure metrics, interpreting alerts, and troubleshooting issues through complex dashboards and command-line interfaces.
-This reactive approach leads to delayed problem resolution, increased mean time to recovery (MTTR), and reduced team productivity when dealing with routine monitoring tasks.
+This reactive approach leads to delayed problem resolution, increased mean time to recovery (MTTR), and reduced team productivity when dealing with routine monitoring tasks that could be automated through conversational AI interfaces.

 ## Solution

 Build an intelligent conversational AI chatbot using Azure Copilot Studio that integrates with Azure Monitor to provide natural language queries for infrastructure metrics, proactive alerts, and guided troubleshooting.
-This solution enables IT teams to interact with their monitoring data through conversational interfaces, reducing the learning curve and accelerating incident response.
+This solution enables IT teams to interact with their monitoring data through conversational interfaces, reducing the learning curve and accelerating incident response while following Azure Well-Architected Framework principles.

 ## Architecture Diagram